Whit Pow

 You can click on the ARTICLES page on my website in order to view and download PDFs of articles I’ve most recently published.
 My research projects include:

-• How the Computer Taught Us to See, an article published in Camera Obscura.
-Here I use the method of the “horizontal cut” in order to look at the history and development of the visual metaphor of the file, the folder, and the document on the computer desktop as emerging at the same time that racialized medical diagnostic surveillance systems were shifting with regard to the definitions of “queer” and “trans” (or transgender) in the Diagnostic and Statistical Manual, which is still used today by healthcare professionals.
+• How the Computer Taught Us to See, published in Camera Obscura.
+Here I use the method of the “horizontal cut” in order to look at the history and development of the visual metaphor of the file, the folder, and the document on the computer desktop as emerging at the same time that racialized medical diagnostic surveillance systems were shifting with regard to the definitions of “queer” and “trans” in the Diagnostic and Statistical Manual, which is still used today by healthcare professionals.

 • A Trans Historiography of Glitches and Errors, which focuses on early trans histories of home computing, glitch art, and the software error, situating the glitch as a historically trans methodology through Jamie Faye Fenton.